-The process of developing the book started in March of 2015, when we released the 2016 application form on here on our website.
-For the next three months, Slingshot staff encourages anyone and everyone to apply or nominate the organizations or project that inspire them.
+The process of developing the book started in September of 2016, when we released the 2017 application form here on our website.
+Slingshot staff encouraged anyone and everyone to apply, or to nominate the organizations or projects that inspire them.
 In particular, we asked people to think about projects and organizations that best reflected our four criteria: innovation, impact, strong leadership and organizational effectiveness.
-Slingshot receives applications from alternative spiritual communities, Jewish farms, established Jewish organizations doing innovative work, social justice projects, and wherever Jewish life is being reinvigorated.
+Organizations were instructed to apply based on one of three broad life stages: start-up, mezzanine, and legacy.
+They are defined as:

 Step 2 – Evaluation

-Impact: Who is the organization/ project’s target audience?
-How is it affecting the attitudes and behaviors of its constituents and the Jewish community?
+Impact considers how the organization/ project affects the attitudes and behaviors of its constituents and the Jewish community.

 Step 4 – Profiles

-For each finalist, we have sought to summarize the mission, impact, and innovations that are new this year.
-We have also put a significant amount of effort into capturing the unique character of each organization by including unattributed comments from evaluators.
-This guide, which is organized alphabetically, also includes information about each organization such as Board Chair, budget size and contact information.
-If you prefer, the Index sorts the finalists by program area, population served and budget size.
+For each finalist, we have sought to summarize the mission, impact, and innovations that are new this year and put a significant amount of effort into capturing the unique character of each organization.
+This guide, which is organized alphabetically, also includes information about each organization such as Board Chair, budget size, life stage, and contact information.
+If you prefer, the Index sorts the finalists by program area, population served, life stage, and budget size.

 Our hope is that you find the final list of organizations to be a valuable resource.
 If you are interested in learning more about an individual organization, please feel free to reach out to its professionals directly.
-And if you are interested in investing in the group as a whole, please email email@example.com to learn more about the Slingshot Fund.
+And if you are interested in investing in the group as a whole, or learning more about Slingshot’s methodology, please email Rachel Hodes at firstname.lastname@example.org.